 Chiang Rai and the Golden Triangle

-Land in Chiang Rai and head to your beautiful bolthole for the next few days – The Le Méridien Resort.
-Luxury and style collide in this award-winning complex set amidst the natural landscape and tranquil lakes beside the Kok river.
+Land in Chiang Rai and head to your beautiful bolthole for the next few days – the Four Seasons Tented Camp.
+Luxury and style collide in this extraordinary camp set amidst the natural landscape on the banks of the Ruak river.
 Immerse yourself in the local culture, accompanied by your guide and head over to Doi Mae Salong and the Golden Triangle for a gentle hike through the sloping tea plantations and hilltribe villages.
 As the sun dips below the horizon, return to your hotel for some serene spa treatments and dinner.
 The next morning we’ll privately drive you to our favourite portion of the trip: elephant riding in Chiang Mai.

 Elephants and Waterfalls in Chiang Mai